tinytag/tinytag/README.md

 Additionally, you can also get images from ID3 tags.
 To receive any available image, prioritizing the front cover:

     tag: TinyTag = TinyTag.get('/some/music.mp3', image=True)
+    image: TagImage = tag.images.any
-    image_data: bytes = tag.get_image()
+    data: bytes = image.data
+    name: str = image.name
+    description: str = image.description

-If you need to receive an image of a specific type, including its description, use `images`:
+If you need to receive an image of a specific kind, including its description, use `images`:

-    tag.images        # image types and their data
+    tag.images        # available embedded images

-The following common image types exist:
+The following common images are available:

     front_cover
     back_cover